Terms and conditions

 16. LIMITATION OF LIABILITY

 16.1.
-This condition 16 sets out the entire financial liability of a party (including any liability for the acts or omissions of its employees, agents, consultants and subcontractors) to the other party in respect of:
+This condition sets out the entire financial liability of the Company (including any liability for the acts or omissions of its employees, agents, consultants and subcontractors) to the Client in respect of:

-16.1.2. any use made by the Client of the Services, the Deliverables or any part of them; and
+16.1.2.any use made by the Client of the Services, the Deliverables, the Goods or any part of them; and

-16.1.3. any representation, statement or tortious act or omission (including negligence) arising under or in connection with this agreement.
+16.1.3.any representation, statement or tortious act or omission (including negligence) arising under or in connection with the Contract.

-16.4.
-Nothing in the Contract limits or excludes the liability of:
+16.3.
+Nothing in the Contract limits or excludes the liability of the Company for:

-16.4.3. a party for any liability which may not be excluded at law;
+16.3.5.any other liability which may not be excluded at law.

-16.5.1. neither party shall under any circumstances whatever be liable for: (a) loss of profits; (b) loss of business; (c) depletion of goodwill and/or similar losses; loss of anticipated savings; (d) loss of contract; (e) loss of corruption of data or information; and (f) any special, indirect, consequential or pure economic loss, costs, damages, charges or expenses; and
+16.4.1.the Company shall not under any circumstances whatever be liable for: (a) loss of profits; (b) loss of revenue; (c) loss of business; (d) depletion of goodwill and/or similar losses; (e) loss of anticipated savings; (f) loss of contract; (g) loss or corruption of data or information; and (h) any special, indirect, consequential or pure economic loss, costs, damages, charges or expenses; and

-16.5.2. a party's total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise arising in connection with the performance or contemplated performance of the Contract shall in all circumstances be limited to amount equal to 125% of the aggregate Fees paid by the Client in the 12 month period immediately preceding the event giving rise to a claim.
+16.4.3.without prejudice to clause 16.4.2 above, the Company’s total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise arising out of or in connection with the performance or contemplated performance of the Contract or otherwise under or in connection with the Contract shall in all circumstances be limited to an amount equal to 125% of the aggregate Fees paid by the Client to the Company pursuant to the Contract.

 17.2.
 Unforeseen Events